Kamosabe/streamqueue/RabbitMQ/3-amqp-model.md

 There are some good reason why this way of sending messages over an virtual connection instead of sending it directly via TCP is good.

 Setting up and tearing down TCP connection for every each message is very expensive for an operating system.
-Next thing is that your operating system can only build a specific number of TCP connections per seconds so that you will hit a performance wall soon.
+Another point is that your operating system can only build a specific number of TCP connections per seconds so that you will hit a performance wall soon.

 With RabbitMQ you can create hundreds of thousands of channels a second and send messages (with specific label) from one endpoint to another.